Other Ethnic Groups and their Churches

 The Harvest Christian Fellowship

-The Harvest Church was built in 1942 by the National Youth Administration.
+The Harvest Church building was built in 1942 by the National Youth Administration.
 The NYA got its start here in Berlin, during the year 1936.
 It was founded as a part of Franklin D. Roosevelt’s “New Deal”.
 It began as a part of the Works Progress Administration and then it became a component of the Federal Security Agency.
-The Church was originally a machine shop where young boys and girls learnt how to weld excreta but eventually it took on many different operations.
+The Church was originally a machine shop where young boys and girls learned how to weld excreta but eventually it took on many different operations.
 Today it is a place for Christian worship and has been for many years.
 This Church was not built by any one ethnic group but by many, being the first to do so.

 - Also see The NYA Machine Shop on our Other Buildings and Landmarks page